qwertymash/gateify/README.md

 i mean who doesnt love a tiiiiny bit more of a massacre? (i do)

+roadmap:
+- maybe make it so if a gate is already somehow open it automatically closes it (maybe)

 DOWNLOAD THIS PLUGIN TODAY!!
 RUINING ALL SCP SL SERVERS ALIKE SINCE 2025™️